-I gave a talk at a university on reading before I did a reading (no pressure–a privilege to do).
+I gave a talk at a university on reading before I did a reading (no pressure–a privilege to do (thank you, Lucy Biederman (author of Walmart Book of the Dead) for the invitation)).
 I spent most of my time on why reading out loud is important.

-We talked about ASMR, and I told them a story about revising my last book by rhythm.
+We talked about the history of literacy and ASMR, and I told them a story about revising my last book by rhythm.
 But, mostly, I gathered and elaborated on the claims of smarter ppl.
 Here are some passages I built out from and some gloss.

 From Robert Kocik’s Supple Science: “The hypothalamus—the neuroendocrinological signaling center—as it sits atop the speech apparatus, is especially susceptible to constant collision and vocalic wavelet.
 Speaking is like using a vibratory keyboard….Thought tones our biochemical being.
 Chants are bioregulatory templates” (294).